RyzenGatto/Xbox2usbC/README.md

 Once development is done, this will be available for purchase

 # Revision One
-This is the, as if yet, untested first variant of the Xbox2usbC.
+This is the untested first variant of the Xbox2usbC.

 Here is a render: